bahamas10/basher/README.md

     $BASHER_DIR/plugins/test/all
     $BASHER_DIR/plugins/test/fs

-Plugins are executed in their plugin directory, so for example the `rsyslog` plugin will be executed in `$BASHER_DIR/plugins/rsyslog`, where it can access files, templates, script, etc.  by using relative paths.
+Plugins are executed in their plugin directory, so the `rsyslog` plugin will be executed in `$BASHER_DIR/plugins/rsyslog`, where it can access files, templates, script, etc.  by using relative paths.